-Every now and then you come across a blog on product management and you can’t stop laughing.
-Well written, smart, witty, recognizable and making a complete joke about something.
+Every now and then you come across a blog on product management that really gets you: well written, thought through, witty, recognizable and making a complete joke about a topic.
 I came across the Cranky Product Manager years ago.
 At that time she was not disclosing a lot about herself, now (well, not updated recently) her profile is fully visible as Sue Raisty.

 One of her blogs is on pricing and it’s so darn good that I recommend everyone who needs to do something in the area of pricing to read it.
 My post below will not come close, and i’m not trying to.
 Respect Sue, thank you for your inspiration.